Keyboard shortcuts

 lox.allocAllocate a heap objectCall lox_runtime::alloc

-lox.gc_rootRegister a pointer as a GC rootStore in shadow stack slot
+lox.set_rootRegister a value as a GC rootStore in shadow stack slot

 Defining Operations in Melior